aws-samples/aws-refactoring-to-serverless/patterns/parallel_to_sns_scatter_gather.md

 AWS Step Functions Parallel state provides a powerful and flexible way to implement the Scatter-Gather pattern, but there are some limitations and considerations that you should be aware of:

-* Error Handling: If any of the parallel executions within a Parallel state fails, the entire state is considered as failed.
+* Error Handling: If any of the parallel executions within a Map state fails, the entire state is considered as failed.
 However, you can use "Catch" and "Retry" fields to define custom error handling and retry policies for individual items.
 * Completion: The Parallel state will wait for all parallel executions to complete before it moves to the next state in the workflow.
 This can lead to increased processing time if some executions take significantly longer than others.
 * Cost: Step Functions has a cost associated with it based on the number of state transitions and the duration of execution.
 That could be the case for high-throughput scenarios.
 * Complexity: The implementation with AWS CDK for Step Functions Parallel state may be more complex due to the need to define the state machine, states, and transitions.
 However, it provides better control over the workflow orchestration and error handling.